brahianrosswill/ComfyUI-geltz/README.md

 Edit of [Perturbed Attention Guidance](https://arxiv.org/pdf/2403.17377).
 Does two unet passes: one normal and one where the attention values are smoothed by mixing each V with its mean; it then adds `strength ×(clean−perturbed)` as an explicit residual guidance term, by temporarily patching torch’s `scaled_dot_product_attention` and exposing a single global strength.

+Perturbs only the attention values (V) by blending them with their mean: `V_perturbed = (1 - s) × V + s × mean(V)`.
 Original PAG perturbs attention during the forward pass to steer outputs, but typically targets the attention maps.
 This variant keeps it minimal by perturbing V and turning the delta into guidance.

 ---